Time scales and structures of wave interaction: Abstract

 \section{Abstract}

-In this paper we give a general account of Wave Interaction Theory which by now consists of two parts: kinetic wave turbulence theory (WTT), using a statistical description of wave interactions, and the D-model recently introduced in \emph{Kartashova, PRE \textbf{86}: 041129 (2012)} describing interactions of distinct modes.
-Applying time scale analysis to weakly nonlinear wave systems modeled by the focusing nonlinear Sch\"{o}dinger equation, we give an overview of the structures appearing in Wave Interaction Theory, their time scales and characteristic times.
-We demonstrate that kinetic cascade and D-cascade are not competing processes but rather two processes taking place at different time scales, at different characteristic levels of nonlinearity and due to different physical mechanisms.
-Taking surface water waves as an example we show that energy cascades in this system occur at much faster characteristic times than those required by the kinetic WTT but can be described as D-cascades.
-As D-model has no special pre-requisites, it may be rewarding to re-evaluate existing experiments in other wave systems appearing in hydrodynamics, nonlinear optics, electrodynamics, plasma, convection theory, etc.
+Presently two models for computing energy spectra in weakly nonlinear dispersive media are known: kinetic wave turbulence theory, using a statistical description of an energy cascade over a continuous spectrum (K-cascade), and the D-model, describing resonant clusters and energy cascades (D-cascade) in a deterministic way as interaction of distinct modes.
+In this Letter we give an overview of these structures and their properties and a list of criteria, which model of an energy cascade should be used in the analysis of a given experiment, using water waves as an example.
+Applying time scale analysis to weakly nonlinear wave systems modeled by the focusing nonlinear Sch\"{o}dinger equation, we demonstrate that K-cascade and D-cascade are not competing processes but rather two processes taking place at different time scales, at different characteristic levels of nonlinearity and based on different physical mechanisms.
+Applying those criteria to data known from experiments with surface water waves we find, that the energy cascades observed occurs at short characteristic times compatible only with a D-cascade.
+The only pre-requisite for a D-cascade being a focusing nonlinear Sch\"{o}dinger equation, the same analysis may be applied to existing experiments with wave systems appearing in hydrodynamics, nonlinear optics, electrodynamics, plasma, convection theory, etc.